Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 660 is 150% quicker than the GeForce GTS 450 in general, due to its higher bandwidth. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 660 should be much faster than the GeForce GTS 450 in general. (explain)

-Texel RateThe GeForce GTX 660 should be quite a bit (about 213%) more effective at texture filtering than the GeForce GTS 450. (explain)
+Texel RateThe GeForce GTX 660 will be a lot (about 213%) faster with regards to texture filtering than the GeForce GTS 450. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 660 is superior to the GeForce GTS 450, by far. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce GTX 660 is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison